dparekh22/homelab/README.md

 | **Total (First Year)**   | ~$151.02/year                 | ~$2,164.90/year              |

 Cloud solutions mainly benefit from economies of scale, so I already knew running the at-home lab at this workload would be cheaper.
 However, I thought it would be a good exercise to sit down and compare the two side by side.
 This analysis has helped me better understand the trade-offs between cost, scalability, and functionality for my learning and experimentation needs.

+### Installation and Setup
+**Linux**
+For my home server setup, I opted to install Ubuntu Server due to its user-friendly nature and robust community support.
+I followed a process closely aligned with the official Ubuntu documentation, which provides a clear and comprehensive guide for installation.
+You can refer to the official tutorial here: [Install Ubuntu Server](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview)

+**OpenSSH**
+To enable secure remote access to the server from my Mac, I installed OpenSSH and implemented security best practices.
+This included disabling password-based authentication to reduce the risk of brute-force attacks and configuring SSH key pairs for secure, passwordless login.
+If you're interested in setting up SSH key-based authentication for your own server, I recommend following this detailed guide:  [SSH Key Pair](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).
+This approach ensures a more secure and streamlined remote access experience.